Our vets.

 Adeline Wadel

-- Bachelor of Science, Zoology, Kent State University, Kent OH
+- Bachelor of Science, Zoology, Kent State University, OH

-In her spare time, Dr. Wadel enjoys being actively involved in her local church, reading, playing music and cooking breakfast.
-She has a Siamese cat named Lil Bean who walks on a leash and loves to visit parks.
+In her free time, Dr. Wadel enjoys being active in her local church, reading, playing music and cooking breakfast.
+She has a Siamese cat named Lil Bean, who enjoys leash walks and visiting parks.

 - Doctor of Veterinary Medicine, Texas A&M University, College Station

-- Bachelor of Science, Veterinary Science, Texas A&M University, College Station
+- Bachelor of Science, Biochemistry, West Texas A&M University, Canyon

 Katheryn Wolfe

-DVM, DVSc, DACVIM (Neurology)Dr. Katheryn Wolfe loves treating a patient with seizures in the morning then performing surgery on a paralyzed patient in the afternoon.
-The field of neurology continues to fascinate her, especially inflammatory conditions like meningoencephalitis and meningomyelitis, and she continues to strive for answers to the tough questions: Why?
+DVM, DVSc, DACVIM (Neurology)Dr. Katheryn Wolfe continues to be fascinated by the field of Neurology, especially seizure disorders and inflammatory conditions like meningoencephalitis/meningomyelitis.
+She strives for answers to the tough questions: Why does this occur?
 What triggers this condition?
 Do genetic or environmental factors play a role?

 - Diplomate, American College of Veterinary Internal Medicine (Neurology)